Firs Curriculum Design Statement

 What is a school curriculum?

 A curriculum could be considered as the body of knowledge that is to be advanced through learning and teaching that is planned and guided.
-Sometimes the curriculum is equated with the syllabus which is to be taught.

 All children are taught through the National Curriculum subjects, these are: